Sonar-Demos/cpp-demo/README.md

   Be careful: by default, the PR targets the upstream repository.
 * TODO: Should a GitHub action run here?
 * Go to https://sonarcloud.io/sessions/new and sign up with your GitHub account.
-* Create a new organization under name and give SonarCloud permission to see the forked repository.
+* Create a new organization under your name if there is none.
+* Give SonarCloud permission to see the forked repository.

 # 🎥 Demo